SaravananKiruba/Predictive-Demographic-Targeting/README.md

    - Frontend: http://localhost:3000
    - Backend API: http://localhost:8000/docs

+## Real Data Generation

+This application uses Google's Gemini AI to generate real-time, dynamic data based on your inputs:

+1. Enter any postal code
+2. Select a healthcare department
+3. Click "Generate Insights"

+The system will query Gemini to analyze and generate realistic predictions specific to your query parameters.
+No mock or static data is used - all insights are created dynamically for each request.

 ## Features

-- **Lead Conversion Analysis**: Predict potential lead conversion rates
+- **Lead Conversion Analysis**: Real-time scoring of conversion potential with contributing factors
-- **Time Trends**: View historical trends and seasonal patterns
+- **Time Trends**: Dynamic visualization of seasonal patterns specific to department and region
-- **Summary Analytics**: Get key demographic statistics
+- **Summary Analytics**: Targeted demographic information customized for each query

 ## Development

 ### Key Files

 #### Backend
-- `backend/main.py`: Main FastAPI application with endpoints
+- `backend/main.py`: Main FastAPI application with Gemini integration
-- `backend/requirements.txt`: Python dependencies
+- `backend/check_gemini_api.py`: Utility to verify Gemini API connectivity
 - `backend/.env`: Configuration for API keys

 #### Frontend
-- `frontend/src/components/`: UI components including Dashboard and analytics cards
+- `frontend/src/components/`: UI components for data visualization
 - `frontend/src/App.tsx`: Main application component
 - `frontend/src/theme.ts`: Chakra UI theme customization

-### API Endpoints

-- **POST** `/api/demographic-targeting`: Main endpoint for getting demographic insights
-  - Parameters: `postal_code`, `healthcare_department`
-  - Returns analytics data including lead conversion, time trends, and summaries

-### Adding New Features
+### Troubleshooting

+If you encounter issues:

+1. Verify your Gemini API key is correctly set in `backend/.env`
+2. Check that both Python and Node.js are installed and in your PATH
+3. Run `python backend/check_gemini_api.py` to verify API connectivity
+4. Ensure ports 3000 and 8000 are available on your system

+## License

+MIT

 1. For backend changes, modify `backend/main.py`
 2. For frontend changes, add or modify components in `frontend/src/components/`